JacobSalvi/software-analytics-bug-triaging/README.md

 It might be necessary to add the project to the PythonPath.

 ## Data
-The programs assume the presence of two folder to store the data and the model, respectively `data` and `models` folders.
+The programs assume the presence of three folder to store the data and the models, respectively `data`, `models`, `models_recent` folders.

 ## Data scraping